 Tile is one of the most diverse and versatile materials on the market.
 You have endless options when combining the colors, sizes, shapes and styles that are available.
 When planning your next project, whether you are a real estate investor installing a new floor in an old house, a contractor working on a large job, or a homeowner looking to remodel your kitchen, there are some key points to keep in mind before finalizing your tile design.

-Some important things to know before selecting a color is that first vibrant colors are often used for backslashes or mosaics because they are highlight areas that cana good option to help mask any stains that may occur in the future.
+Some important things to know before selecting a color is that first, vibrant colors are often used for backsplashes or mosaics because they can be a good option to help mask any stains that may occur in the future.
 Neutral colors are a good pick if you think you will be choosing new furniture or repainting the walls down the road.